-Show of hands , who has had their mendhi done before?
-Mendhi Parties are a part of the many festivities for South Asian weddings.
-Typically for the ladies side of the family, (however, that has since changed and the woman on the men’s side are now getting their ‘henna on’ as well) it’s a great Indian tradition of painting your hands and having everyone and their dog ask if you have gotten married.
+Mendhi parties are a part of the many festivities for South Asian weddings.
+Typically for the bride’s side of the family, (however, that has since changed because women on the groom’s side are now getting their ‘henna on’ as well) it’s a great Indian tradition of painting your hands and having everyone and their dog ask if you have gotten married.

 Don’t get me wrong, I love getting my mendhi done – for the first two days.
 Then it starts to wear off and your hands look as if they have some sort of disease.
 Sadly, if you are one of those brown girls that has a wedding every weekend, you will be attending weddings with faded henna – quite the ‘no-no’ for many in the community.

 As fun as these events are, there are some common practices that I have found that aren’t in your best interest.
 Here is a list of your top five things you should and shouldn’t do at a Mendhi Party: